Address

 The water level difference between the two locks is a maximum of 30 cm, and according to Wikipedia, the flow rate on this Danube side arm hardly exceeds 0.4 km/h.

-Interactive satellite images have become an indispensable tool in my tour planning, but unfortunately they cannot capture everything up to date.
-The plan originally was to get on the water under the Kvassay Bridge and to paddle 12 km to Dunaharaszti from there.
 Thanks to Street View, however, it became clear that no good access was possible on either bank because they were either fenced off or it was unclear how big the difference in height from the road down to the water really is.
 There were also unexpected road construction sites, including roadblocks, which made it impossible to investigate the local conditions more closely.

 Of course, the old steel bridge in the background also contributes to the urban flair of this location, especially since it is heavily frequented not only by cars, but also by rail vehicles, cyclists and pedestrians.
 However, this impression disappears after the first paddling meters when you discover the duck families in the water and slowly paddle towards the increasingly densely overgrown shore sections.

-After about 2.5 km, another smaller sidearm branches off and thus marks the beginning of the popular Molnar Island ) in the Budapest suburb of Soroksár.
+After about 2.5 km, another smaller sidearm branches off and thus marks the beginning of the popular Molnar Island (Molnár-sziget) in the suburb of Soroksár.
 It is named after the fifty or so mills (molnár means miller in Hungarian) that ground Soroksár rye grown on the island into flour here in the 19th century.

 I will definitely paddle the back side of the island - the Soroksári Duna - another time and circumnavigate the island in doing so.
 If you come to the region without your own board, you can, for example, rent one about 1.5 km away at the Nocsac Bar and go exploring the surroundings from there.
-If you look at the map, you will notice that there are a number of bars on the shore or at least in the second row.
-A refreshment break is therefore possible almost at any time and you can enjoy the view over the reeds and water.

-Suddenly the second big bridge already appears in the distance above the channel which tells me I'm already in Dunaharaszti.
+Suddenly, the second big bridge already appears in the distance above the channel, which tells me I'm already in Dunaharaszti.
 Shortly after the bridge and thus shortly before my destination, the Danube divides again because an elongated reed landscape forms two islands in the middle of the water.
 The wetland stretches over 1200 m in length and even forms a small 20 m wide channel, which of course I roam through right away.
 What a wonderful natural experience you can only marvel at from the water!

 I end my tour in the neighborhood with a wonderful lunch in the nearby Bacchus Pub.
 They have great food at fair prices and honest portions that certainly leave you well-fed.